 You might also be wondering whether or not Google includes a CRM platform in its popular Workspace offering.
 They, unfortunately, do not — but most popular CRM tools provide convenient integrations with Google Workspace apps.

-A CRM database is a tool that helps you gather your customer information into a single, centralized location.
-You can manage your contacts, automate data entry, and develop reports with the available data.
+A CRM database is a tool that helps you gather your customer information in a single, centralized location.
+You can manage contacts, automate data entry and develop reports with the available data.

 Customer data stored in a CRM database can include items like:

-By enabling you to perform key tasks like contact management, tracking customer interactions, and email marketing, a CRM database can help you answer critical questions about both your customer base as well as your company's sales and marketing initiatives.
+By enabling key tasks like contact management, tracking customer interactions and email marketing, a CRM database can help you answer critical questions about both your customer base and your sales and marketing initiatives.
 Let's dive into some of the most important ways a CRM database can benefit your business.

-Many CRM platforms also integrate with other popular business apps like Google Workspace, Mailchimp, Salesforce, and QuickBooks.
-Integrations allow you to build hands-off workflows that you can use to set up automated appointment scheduling, email campaigns, billing and payments, customer satisfaction surveys, document signing, and more with your favorite tools and platforms.
+Many CRM platforms also integrate with other popular business apps like Google Workspace, Mailchimp, Salesforce and QuickBooks.
+Integrations allow you to build hands-off workflows you can use to set up automated appointment scheduling, email campaigns, billing and payments, customer satisfaction surveys and document signing with your favorite tools and platforms.

 CRM databases make it easy for you to both automatically and manually add customers' contact details.
-With CRM software, you also gain the ability to sort and filter your customers by various attributes like their:
+With CRM software, you also gain the ability to sort and filter your customers by various attributes like:

 The level of organization a CRM provides can arm your company with the ability to reach out to and follow up with prospects quickly and with the most accurate, up-to-date information on hand.

-A robust CRM system will help your organization personalize your customer interactions and target prospects with information relevant to them.
-Two examples of how you could do this include:
+A CRM will help your organization personalize customer interactions and target prospects with relevant information.
+Here are two examples of how this might work.

-Being able to access a particular client's information can also help you personalize face-to-face consultations so that you can remember, identify, and address their unique needs and pain points.
+Accessing a particular client's information can also help you personalize face-to-face consultations to address their unique needs and pain points.

 CRM databases usually offer a complete view of your sales pipelines, which makes it easier for you to manage and track deals.
-Your sales organization can track their deals to see how closely they're meeting their monthly or quarterly quota.
+Your sales organization can track deals to see how close they are to their monthly or quarterly quota.

-To recap, a robust CRM system can help you manage your contacts, automate administrative tasks, and make data-driven business decisions so that you can serve your customers more effectively.
+To recap, a CRM database may not be as functional as a CRM system.
+A robust CRM system can help you manage your contacts, automate administrative tasks and make data-driven business decisions so you can serve your customers more effectively.